NetSuite CPQ Configurator Products

 To modify a product category, click Edit on the product category list.
 If you want to duplicate the product category, click Make a copy in the Actions menu with the record in view mode.
 If you no longer need a product category, click Delete in the Actions menu with the record opened for editing.

-You can export and import your products at CPQ > Configurator > Settings.
-Use the import and export options to move products from your sandbox account to your production account after testing.
-Additionally, you can create duplicate products in your current account to use as a base for new products.
+You can export products at CPQ > Configurator > Settings.
+Combine export and import options to move products from your sandbox account to your production account after testing.
+Additionally, you can create duplicate products within your current account and use them as a base for new products.

 To export a product, select one in the Export Product field and click the Export button.
 The product is saved as a ZIP file on your computer.

 In the exported file, you can include additional resources, such as images, CSV tables, and CSS styles.
-If the additional resources are unavailable in the target account, you must check the Export product resources box before exporting the product.
-However, if you export the product for testing purposes and do not need additional resources, leave the box unchecked.
+If these resources are missing from the target account, you must check the Export product resources box before exporting the product.
+However, if you export the product for testing purposes and do not need these resources, leave the box unchecked.

 • Don't import links – Leaves blank all fields containing a reference to a record.